Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self study; self-paced).

 January 2015 - Present.

 Upon successful completion of the course, students will be able to: identify all the bones of the human body and their anatomical landmarks; describe the roles of the ligaments that attach the bones and form the major joints of the human body in human locomotion and movement; identify the major muscles of the human body that cross the joints; describe the fundamental movements created in the human body’s joints by the muscles that cross the joints; and determine the effect of muscular and skeletal movement on the major blood vessels and the major nerves of the human body.

 This is a self-study course that is assessed by a final examination.
-This course is designed to introduce the structures of human anatomy and explain how these structures are involved in human movement.
-Numerous illustrations and optional opportunities for are provided to enhance the learning of human anatomy.
+Major topics include: the structures of human anatomy and how these structures are involved in human movement.
+Numerous illustrations and optional opportunities are provided to enhance the learning of human anatomy.

 In the associate/certificate degree category, 1 semester hour in Personal Training (1/15).